pmasani/ClinicHubProject/README.md

-# ClinicHub – Patient & Visit Microservices
+# ClinicHub

-**ClinicHubProject** is a tiny example of a healthcare app.
+**ClinicHubProject** is a small example of a healthcare app.
 Think of it like two small helpers that talk to each other:

 - **Patient Service** — keeps a simple list of patients.
 - **Visit Service** — keeps a simple list of doctor visits.

 You can ask these helpers to **create, read, update, or delete** patients and visits using easy web requests (called **REST APIs**).

-This project is a mini healthcare platform built with Spring Boot (Java 21), demonstrating:
+Demonstrating:

 - When **Visit Service** needs patient info, it calls **Patient Service** via **OpenFeign** (a safe, built-in HTTP client).
 - Data is stored locally using the **Google Cloud Spanner Emulator**, so you don’t need a real cloud account to try it.